 Malta specifically designed the Global Residence Programme for third-country nationals, such as South Koreans.
 It provides the opportunity for them to live in Malta and benefit from various tax advantages.
 The programme is most suited for individuals who desire stability and a gateway to Europe.
 Additionally, the GRP allows applicants to enjoy Malta’s rich heritage and Mediterranean lifestyle—two defining Benefits of Malta’s GRP.

-Benefits of Malta’s GRP: Tax Advantages Under GRP
+Benefits of Malta’s GRP: Tax Advantages Under the Programme

 Benefits of Malta’s GRP: Easy and Smooth Application Process